 In addition to being a staging ground for more than 300 Sarus Cranes during the dry season, over 200 species of birds have been recorded at the Ang Trapaeng Thmor Reserve (ATT), of which 18 are classified as globally or near globally threatened.
-ATT is also one of a handful of sites in Cambodia where the endangered Eld's deer can occasionally be seen.
 The area is a mix of open fields, wetlands, gallery forests, and a large trapaeng, or reservoir, which was created with slave labor under the Khmer Rouge.
+The main birding area is about 90 minutes drive from the hotel and we'll leave around 5 AM to get there at daylight.
 We'll make many productive stops today to bird much of this habitat from on or near the roads.
-We'll also take a couple short walks into the forest to look for roosting owls and other species.
+We'll also take a couple of short walks into the forest to look for roosting owls and other species.
+Spotted Owlet, Spotted Wood Owl, Eastern Barn Owl, and Barred Owlet all reside in the forests of ATT and we've had great success in past trips finding several of these at day roosts.

-During the dry season, a few pairs of Black-necked Storks frequent the site along with many of the large water birds seen at Prek Toal, including Black-headed Ibis, Milky and Painted Storks, Spot-billed Pelican, Oriental Darter Asian Openbill, and Greater and Lesser Adjutants.
+During the dry season, several Black-necked Storks frequent the site along with many of the large water birds seen at Prek Toal, including Black-headed Ibis, Milky and Painted Storks, Spot-billed Pelican, Oriental Darter Asian Openbill, and Greater and Lesser Adjutants.
 Several pairs of Bengal Floricans breed here during the dry months, though they are quite wary.
-Other grassland specialists that we may encounter include Red Avadavat, Blue-breasted Quail, and three species of lark.
-Six species of duck, including Comb Duck, are possible here, as are Black Kite, Eastern Marsh and Pied Harriers.
+Other grassland specialists that we may encounter include Red Avadavat, Blue-breasted Quail, and Pied and Eastern Marsh Harrier.
+The marshy edges of the reservoir hold Pheasant-tailed and Bronze-winged Jacana and Gray-headed Swamphen.
+We sometimes find Comb Ducks lurking along the wooded edge of the reservoir.